MicrosoftDocs/biztalk-docs/biztalk/core/audit-management-operations.md

 ## View audit logs

-1. Check that the **Operational Data Service** is configured, and is running using an account which is a member of "BizTalk Server Administrators", "BizTalk Server Operators", or "BizTalk Server Read Only Users" windows groups.
+1. Confirm that the **Operational Data Service** is configured.
+The service should be using an account that's a member of the **BizTalk Server Administrators**, the **BizTalk Server Operators**, or the **BizTalk Server Read Only Users** groups.

     For more information, see [Configure the REST APIs](../install-and-config-guides/configure-biztalk-server.md#configure-the-rest-apis).

-1. To view audit logs, go to `http://localhost/BizTalkOperationalDataService/AuditLogs`.
+2. To view audit logs, go to `http://localhost/BizTalkOperationalDataService/AuditLogs`.
-1. To see audit log entries from a specific date range, use one of these formats for the URL:
+3. To see audit log entries from a specific date range, use one of these formats for the URL:

    - `http://localhost/BizTalkOperationalDataService/AuditLogs?fromDate=<yyyy-MM-dd>&toDate=<yyyy-MM-dd>`
    - `http://localhost/BizTalkOperationalDataService/AuditLogs?fromDate=<yyyy-MM-dd>T<hh:mm:ss>&toDate=<yyyy-MM-dd>T<hh:mm:ss>`